RootRabbitShellHopperInc/Writeups/CTF Writeups/THM - Easy Peasy.md

 Ladies and gentlemen, we have our password !

-Something I also noticed upon viewing teh source code for the page, was a locally stored jpeg
+Something I also noticed upon viewing teh source code for the page, was a locally stored jpeg file entitled "binarycodepixabay.jpg".
+It's a shot in the dark, but we could run an autopsy on the metadata of this image and see what lies within.

 ## SSH Into the Machine